- 1 Hey Veterans: Are You Concerned About Losing Your Savings and Investments in An Economic Slowdown?

 4. More than 20% of people in their prime working years are unemployed.

 If this were a number that was regularly reported on television even people who absolutely hate math would begin to think “Hey, seems that something’s not right out there”.
-They might even begin to think that maybe these awesomely advancing stock market prices might be detached from national well-being.
+They might even begin to think that maybe these awesomely advancing stock market prices and historically low unemployment figures might be detached from from the real world.

 5. We have had the weirdest version of a financial recovery since, well, the Great Depression.